MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/component-updates/SPN-and-UPN-uniqueness.md

 ![](media/SPN-and-UPN-uniqueness/GTR_ADDS_Fig09_UserCreateError.gif)

-**Figure  SEQ Figure \\\* ARABIC 5 DSAC user creation error on non\-Windows Server 2012 R2 while targeting Windows Server 2012 R2 DC**
+**Figure  SEQ Figure \\\* ARABIC 5 DSAC user creation error on non-Windows Server 2012 R2 while targeting Windows Server 2012 R2 DC**

 ![](media/SPN-and-UPN-uniqueness/GTR_ADDS_Fig10_UserModError.gif)

-**Figure  SEQ Figure \\\* ARABIC 6 DSAC user modification error on non\-Windows Server 2012 R2 while targeting Windows Server 2012 R2 DC**
+**Figure  SEQ Figure \\\* ARABIC 6 DSAC user modification error on non-Windows Server 2012 R2 while targeting Windows Server 2012 R2 DC**

 ### Restore of an object that would result in a duplicate UPN fails:
 ![](media/SPN-and-UPN-uniqueness/GTR_ADDS_Fig11_RestoreDupUPN.gif)

 ![](media/SPN-and-UPN-uniqueness/GTR_ADDS_Fig12_RestoreDupUPNError.gif)

-No event is logged when an object fails to restore because of a duplicate UPN \/ SPN.
+No event is logged when an object fails to restore because of a duplicate UPN / SPN.

 The UPN of the object must be unique in order for it to be restored.